Coconut oil has been a hot topic over the past few years and even more so since last month’s massive media attention debating if it’s healthy or not.

 Use a good quality organic virgin oil and apply it to a cotton pad.
 Gently dab until all the make-up is off.

 Some women prefer putting the oil directly on their face and rubbing it with their hands, but I personally find that to be too messy.
+Plus I wear very little make-up, so I just need a little bit.

 9. Coconut oil as nail & cuticle cream